IBM-Cloud/docs/services/Cloudant/offerings/bluemix.md

 Therefore,
 you would be billed an overage charge based on 87 GB x 12 hours = 1044 GB hours for that extra space.

-Overage is calculated by using the maximum number of GB above the plan allocation during a particular hour within the billing cycle.
+Overage is calculated by using the maximum number of GB more than the plan allocation during a particular hour within the billing cycle.

 #### A worked overage example